Wolfmyths/Genshin-Stopwatch/README.md

 If you want to Contribute you can as long as I have an issue posted its up for grabs!
 Just make a fork and submit a pull request of your contribution.

+If you want to test the exe with PyInstaller, `pip install pyinstaller` and then go to the directory where you cloned the repo and type `pyinstaller main.spec` to package the program

 ## Credits

 Thanks to [PyQt5](https://pypi.org/project/PyQt5/) for making an open source easy-to-use framework.